protecode-sc/helm-chart/README.md

 ## Changes

 ### 2023.6.0 -> 2023.9.0
+* Postgresql that is included in BDBA is upgraded to PostgreSQL 15.
+Please read upgrading guidance after changelog, as there are required steps involved.
 * Added `frontend.web.csrfTrustedOrigins` to override CSRF validations.
 * Added `tasks.concurrency` to control concurrency of BDBA post processing tasks (default 3)
 * Added `tasks.replicas` to allow increasing BDBA post processing tasks replicas.